-Example: Dan is granted with 1,000 options, and after 3-years, he has the right to exercise his options and convert them into 1,000 Ordinary Shares that carry one vote per share and the right to dividends.
-After 3 years, once Dan decides to convert his options into shares, he will become a shareholder.
+Example: Dan is granted with 1,000 options, and after 3-years, they have the right to exercise his options and convert them into 1,000 Ordinary Shares that carry one vote per share and the right to dividends.
+After 3 years, once Dan decides to convert his options into shares, they will become a shareholder.

 2. Cash payment